 Joyful movement is very personal – what makes movement enjoyable for one person may not be joyful for another person.
 The important thing is to find what makes YOU feel good and make sure to incorporate it into your life as much as possible!

-Thus, exercise becomes effortless and pleasant.
-It can create a sense of empowerement and being in the flow.
+This way, exercise becomes effortless and pleasant.
+It can create a sense of empowerment and being in the flow.
 You feel alive!
 And you can choose to do it at any age or in any body size or shape because intuitive movement isn’t about how you look but rather what feels good for you right now.
 It’s about being in our bodies and moving in ways that feel right for us.

 I love how the authors of Intuitive Eating explain that focusing on how exercise feels, rather than the calories burned, is a form of interoceptive awareness.
 This refers to the awareness of the internal bodily signals we are continuously receiving, accessing, and evaluating.
 It’s key to becoming an intuitive eater, and learning what type of movement we prefer.

-In this section, I’ll discuss 5 tips you can use to find out what joyful movement looks like for you—and do it!
+In this section, I’ll discuss 6 tips you can use to find out what joyful movement looks like for you—and then do it!
+These tips can help you brainstorm joyful movement ideas.

 - Focus on what you feel.
 Focusing on what feels pleasurable versus trying to reach specific exercise targets tends to make physical activity more sustainable.
-It’s also a great way to bring more pleasure into your life–something we could all use!
+It’s also a great way to bring more pleasure into your life–something we could all use more of!

 - Keep moving.
 Find ways to move throughout your day—standing while talking on the phone instead of sitting for long periods, taking the stairs instead of elevators or escalators, walking around while you’re on conference calls.
 These small bursts of movement add up over time and can have a bigger impact on your health than not moving at all.

 - Keep your body guessing.
 Alternate between different types of activity to keep things interesting and avoid falling into a boring rut.
-Check out Joyn, the joyful movement app that’s non-judgemental and weight inclusive, and provides a wide variety of movement types to suit your tastes!
+Check out Joyn, the joyful movement app that’s non-judgmental, weight inclusive, and provides a wide variety of movement types to suit your tastes!

 So, which tips will you try in order to include more enjoyable forms of movement in your day?
-Let me know what your favorite types of movement are below in the comments section!
+What do you think is getting in the way of moving more often?
+Which types of joyful movement sound more pleasurable to you?

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…